How to Apply - International Students

 - Applying through an agent

-If you think you may need some extra help, one of our approved International Recruitment Agents in your home country can assist with submitting your application.
+If you think you may need some extra help in your home country, one of our approved International Recruitment Agents can assist you with submitting your application.

 - Study Abroad or Exchange

-Short term study, home institution, you may like to Study Abroad or Exchange.
+If you are interested in short term study, and the opportunity to transfer your credits back to your home institution, you may like to Study Abroad or Exchange.

 - Higher Research Degrees